+86 13073847729

 Noise level

 Another key consideration is noise levels.
 Depending on usage, air-cooled engines do produce a fair amount of noise, as the fan can be heard blowing air across the engine.
 Also, engine noise cannot be further reduced with an attenuating enclosure due to the airflow required to keep the engine cool.
 This can be annoying, especially when the air-cooled engine is powering the house 24/7.
-If the generator is being used as a backup, it shouldn't be a big deal.
-However, this is something suppliers need to be aware of, as noise is something that many people dislike about generators.
-Another consideration is how your local homeowners association or community might feel about noise levels.

 The air is cooled by the engine, simple system